sxzz/vitepress-plugin-llms/README.md

 If you like this project, consider supporting it by starring ⭐ it on GitHub, sharing it with your friends, or [buying me a coffee ☕](https://github.com/okineadev/vitepress-plugin-llms?sponsor=1)

+## 🤝 Contributing

+You can read the instructions for contributing here - [CONTRIBUTING.md](./CONTRIBUTING.md)

 ## 📜 License

 [MIT License](./LICENSE) © 2025-present [Yurii Bogdan](https://github.com/okineadev)